marathomas/tutorial_repo/README.md

 #### 2.2.2.
 [Optional: Info file]

-You can add a ";"-separated .csv file with headers containing the filenames of the input audio, some labels and any other additional metadata (if available).
+Use the .csv file provided with the example data (LINK) or, if you are using your own data,´ add a ";"-separated .csv file with headers containing the filenames of the input audio, some labels and any other additional metadata (if available) in the subfolder "/data".
 If some or all labels are unknown, there should still be a label column and unkown labels should be marked with "unknown".

 Structure of info_file.csv: